nilearn/nilearn/doc/building_blocks/searchlight.rst

 ..
 [2]

-    When the tested variate is a constant (test of the *intercept*) --which corresponds to a one sample test--, no swapping can be performed but one can creates a shuffled distribution by assuming symmetry about some reference value.
-When this value is zero, ones can randomly swap the sign of the target variates (the imaging signal).
-This strategy is known as *sign swap*.
-Nilearn's :func:`nilearn.mass_univariate.permuted_ols` function automatically
+    When the tested variate is a scalar (test of the *intercept*) --which corresponds to a one sample test--, no swapping can be performed but one can estimate the null distribution by assuming symmetry about some reference value.
+When this value is zero, one can randomly swap the sign of the target variates (the imaging signal).
+Nilearn's
+    :func:`nilearn.mass_univariate.permuted_ols` function automatically
     adopts the suitable strategy according to the input data.